Call

 Policies can cover quotas, allowed actions in prod, approval expectations, or simply visibility: who initiated a change and when.
 The earlier a rule surfaces in the flow, the cheaper the fix.

-Consistency across dev, stage, and prod reduces “worked on my laptop” surprises: if intermediate environments resemble production constraints, engineers account for them before rollout.
+Consistency across dev, stage, and prod reduces “worked on my laptop” surprises: if intermediate environments resemble production constraints, engineers account for them before rollout - more in multi-cluster and environments.

 Action history helps incident reviews and internal questions like “who changed the limits?”
-Even small teams win when they are not reconstructing timelines from memory and screenshots.
+Even small teams win when they are not reconstructing timelines from memory and screenshots (see how it pairs with RBAC & access).

 Stack & integrations